Please join us at the North Salem Christmas Tree, Titicus Road, just east of Baxter Road on Christmas Eve, 6:00pm.

 We had a special tribute to two outstanding officers and trustees of the society - Peter Bliss and Tim Purdy, see photos of displays below.

 WHAT A WONDERFUL EVENING AND WE SOLD OUT!
-THANK YOU!

 We were most fortunate to be inside this splendid home